-Owners saddened by deadly shooting outside Kansas City club
+Man who opened fire at club had past weapon charge dropped

 Mayor Quinton Lucas said city officials would soon review whether the nightclub could be considered a nuisance, which might lead to its license being temporarily revoked, The Kansas City Star reported.

 Just before Sunday’s shooting, officers drove through the parking lot and saw nothing suspicious, the police chief said Monday.
-A disturbance occurred in the line shortly before the shooting, but it wasn’t clear if the suspect was involved in that confrontation, he said.
+A disturbance occurred in the line to get into the club shortly before the shooting, but it wasn’t clear if the suspect was involved in that confrontation, he said.
 The security guard, who is licensed to be a guard but is not an off-duty officer, heard the disturbance from inside the bar and went outside and confronted the shooter, Smith said.
 Police officers didn’t fire any shots at the scene.
 The guard’s name hasn’t been released.

-Police recovered multiple guns at the scene, all of which were believed to be the suspect’s
+Police recovered multiple guns at the scene, all of which were believed to be the suspect’s.

-Jackson County Prosecutor Jean Peters Baker said Monday that it was too soon for her to comment on what unfolded.
-She said she is grateful anytime someone steps up to help others, but that statistics show more guns do not make communities safer.

 Kansas City has one of the highest homicide rates in the U.S., and the rate rose last year despite it dropping in many other major cities.